Shubnikov-de Haas Oscillations in 2D $\text{PtSe}_2$: A fermiological Charge Carrier Investigation: Results and Discussion

-It is proposed that this non-local \g{wal} originates from the \g{soc} in the \pt: The Pt vacancies in \pt contribute uncompensated magnetic moments which manifest \textit{via} a Kondo effect \cite{Ouroboros} -- it is inferred that the magnetic moments also suppress the \g{soc} inside \pt.
-The vanishing of the Kondo effect in sample X1, correlated with the emergence of non-local \g{wal}, suggests that the Pt vacancy concentration varies within in the bulk crystal.
-The Kondo effect elaborated in Appendix A, and the \g{rt} data of samples X1 and X2 are compared.
-Alternatively, the Pt/\pt junction may play a significant role since it can affect the charge distribution at the Pt sites and the Pt coordination number \cite{PtPtSe2Interface}.
+It is proposed that this 4-terminal \g{wal} originates from the \g{soc} in the \pt: The Pt vacancies in \pt contribute uncompensated magnetic moments which manifest \textit{via} a Kondo effect \cite{Ouroboros}.
+Furthermore, it is inferred that the magnetic moments also suppress the \g{soc} in \pt.
+The vanishing of the Kondo effect in sample X1, correlated with the emergence of 4-terminal \g{wal}, suggests that the Pt vacancy concentration varies within the bulk crystal.
+The Kondo effect is discussed in Appendix A, and the \g{rt} data of samples X1 and X2 are compared: The Kondo effect and the \g{wal} are observed to be mutually exclusive, as one originates from the presence of Pt vacancies, while the other is inhibited by them.\corr{Alternatively, the Pt/\pt junction may play a significant role, since it can affect the charge distribution at the Pt sites and the Pt coordination number \cite{PtPtSe2Interface}}{}.

 The \g{wal} data is understood within the (2D) \g{hln} model \cite{OGHLN,Sultana2018HLN}: